JayBuoyant/PHP-User-Authentication-API/README.md

-## MY ZURI LARAVEL CRUD PROJECT
+## MY ZURI PHP-User-Authentication-API

-PREVIOUSLY INSIDE /ZURI/zuriLaravel.git now inside the ZURI.git
+Describe what the project does;

-THIS PROJECT HANDLES REGISTRATION, INSERT DELETE AND EDIT BASIC OPERATIONS FOR A USER d
+THIS PROJECT HANDLES REGISTRATION, LOGIN, INSERT DELETE AND EDIT BASIC OPERATIONS FOR A USER

 ## Features include

+## REGISTER USER
+Available at /create
+Registers User by simply filling the form

-## ADD USER
+## LOGINS USER
-available at /createuser
+Available at /user/login
-Add User by simply filling the form below
+Logs in User by simply filling the form

-## FIND USER BY ID
+## FINDS USER BY ID
+available at /users/{id}
-available at /find_known_user and /find_known_user/id where id is the id number of the user.
+When the user id is known you can enter the id to fetch the asssociated user.

+## UPDATES USER BY ID
+available at /update/{id}
-IF YOU KNOW the user id u can enter the id to fetch the asssociated user then continue with edit or delete .
+When the user id is known you can enter the id to fetch the asssociated user then continue with edit.

+## GETS ALL USERS
+available at /users
-## show all users
+Gets all users

+## DELETES USERS
+available at /delete/{id}
-available at /users also gives you options of editing and deleting users
+Gets all users and also gives you options of editing and deleting users